 Moreover, fibroblast-like cells and osteoblast-like cells seemed to attach and spread well on the coatings.
 In vitro experiments demonstrated that PG-enriched coatings significantly reduce gene expression of inflammation markers.
 Moreover, expression of markers of osteogenic differentiation may be promoted with a high PG concentration and the expression of the marker of osteoclast activation may be reduced with a low PG concentration.

 Thus, PG-enriched collagen fibril coatings could constitute a promising approach to improve implants for bone reconstruction, with the aim of promoting bone formation at the implant surface by stimulating osteogenic differentiation while inhibiting inflammation.
+Having established the effects of coatings and PG on gene expression of relevant markers for inflammation and osteogenic differentiation, future work should focus on detection of proteins characteristic of osteogenic differentiation such as alkaline phosphatase (ALP) and mineral formation and in vivo experiments to test the effect of coatings on osseointegration.
+Based on our previous experiments with primary osteoblasts isolated from mice and osteoblastic cells MC3T3-E1, the long-term matrix deposition (Alizarin Red-S) was correlated with time of osteogenic markers expression (RUNX-2, COL1A1, ALPL, BGLAP) [32,33].
+The studies were performed on plant-derived coating and similar experiments should be performed on Ti6Al4V coated with collagen to confirm the correlation.

-Supplementary Materials:
+Supplementary Materials: Figure S1

 Author Contributions: Conceptualization, T.E.L.D. and K.A.G.; methodology, T.E.L.D., H.B., A.M., A.K.; formal analysis, A.M., H.B., L.M., J.N.; investigation, A.M., H.B., L.M., J.N.
 A.K.; resources, A.K., M.A.S., R.A.S.; writing—original draft preparation, L.M. and H.B.; writing—review and editing, L.M. and T.E.L.D.; visualization, T.E.L.D.; supervision, T.E.L.D. and K.A.G.; project administration, T.E.L.D. and K.A.G.; funding acquisition, T.E.L.D. and K.A.G.
 All authors have read and agreed to the published version of the manuscript.